Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 The surface is built using a variational spline algorithm.
 It uses the principle of deformation of a thin plate by localised mechanical forces.
 If not already given in the input, an initial surface is calculated.
 This corresponds to the plate prior to deformation.
 Then, the algorithm is called to calculate the final surface.
 It looks for a solution satisfying constraints and minimizing energy input.

-@figure{/user_guides/modeling_algos/images/modeling_algos_image061.png,"Surface generated from two curves and a point"}
+@figure{/user_guides/modeling_algos/images/modeling_algos_image061.png,"Surface generated from two curves and a point",360}

 The package *GeomPlate*   provides the following services for creating surfaces respecting curve and  point constraints: